jcpsantiago/dvthis/README.md

 ## Contributing

-Everyone has their prefered way of working, so maybe `dvcru` is not doing exactly what you need.
+Everyone has their prefered way of working, so maybe `dvthis` is not doing exactly what you need.
 Let me know!
 I'll also gladly review any feature or bug PRs :)